| Previous | Next |

 References to each of the DAOs are obtained from

-and stored in an array.
+the subject and stored in an array.

 Now, the expected behavior of the mocks is